 The old glass beads were worn for decades by Bonda women.
 The Bonda are tribal people who currently live in the hills of Odisha in India.
 Bonda women only wear a loincloth.
 Their torsos and heads are covered in strings of colourful beads.

-The women from Beads for Life (Nepal) re-use the old glass beads from these strands to make the bracelets.
+The women from Beads for Life (Nepal) re-use the old glass beads from these strands to make the necklaces.
 The beads are strung on new cotton threads.
-The knotted sliding closures in the bracelets makes it suitable for almost every wrist.
-They measure 16 - 22 cm.
+The necklaces have a knotted loop closure with a coconut button.

-The bracelets are packed on a display card of handmade paper.
+The necklaces are packed on a display card of handmade paper.